 - Gray play button: Component connected but not contributing any data.

 - Red stop button: Component down (unavailable or disconnected).

 When you first set up your Vicon system, you must configure at least:

 - Name A name you supply, to enable you to identify this unit easily

-Sync Out (if you are using synchronization functionality) The general purpose output driver (*.gpo file) you specify here determines the output frequency of the synchronization pulse.
+- Sync Out (if you are using synchronization functionality) The general purpose output driver (*.gpo file) you specify here determines the output frequency of the synchronization pulse.
 You can select a driver for each of the sync outputs.
-For further details, see the PDF Go Further with Vicon T-Series or Vicon Vantage Reference, available from the .)
+For further details, see Go Further with Vicon MX T-Series or Vicon Vantage Reference Guide.)